CarterPape/carterpape.com/index.md

 ## highlights

-* Technology reporter for _[American Banker]_
+* Reporter for _[American Banker]_
-    * I report on cybersecurity and financial crime prevention in banking.
+    * I cover cybersecurity and financial crime prevention in banking and financial services.
-* Previously, reporter for _[The Times-Independent]_
-    * I reported on county government, the local impact of COVID-19, tourism, business, and other topics.
 * Previously, news editor of _[Technician]_
     * I created and produced the student newspaper's first podcast, _[Dialogue with Technician]_.
 * Twelve years of [programming experience]({% link the-blog/_posts/2020-02-05-ten-years-of-programming.md %}), nine of which have been [in the workplace]({% link résumé.md %}#various-programming-jobs)